LovelyZeeiam/CraftGame/README.md

 ## Plan

-1. Icon
+1. GUI Engine
-2. GUI Engine
+2. Multithreading world rendering and game logic
-3. Multithreading world rendering and game logic
+3. Texture (Because I can't draw a nice texture so,,, I use that of origin minecraft;

 ****